dervism/yatzy/README.md

-# yatzy
+# yatzy-kata

-Yatzy implementation scoring in average 57 points (only upper half categories).
+Yatzy simulation scoring in average 57 points (only upper half categories are implemented).